Mining Architectural Information: A Systematic Mapping Study: Results

 Partitional clustering approaches output an initial partition with a certain number of clusters.
 Specifically, partitional clustering approaches divide a dataset into a number of groups based upon a certain criterion known as fitness measure \citep{nanda2014survey}.
 The fitness measure directly affects the nature of the formation of clusters.
 Once an appropriate fitness measure is selected, the partitioning task is converted into an optimization problem (e.g., grouping based on minimization of distance or maximization of correlation between patterns) \citep{nanda2014survey}.
-For example, Casamayor \textit{et al}. {[S43]} used a partitional clustering based approach to semi-automatically mine potential responsibilities of components in a software system to be developed.
+For example, Casamayor et al. {[S43]} used a partitional clustering-based approach to semi-automatically mine the potential responsibilities of components in a software system to be developed.
 Specifically, NLP techniques and the K-means algorithm have been applied to automatically cluster candidate responsibilities into groups.
 Firstly, this approach processes requirements documents by the Part-Of-Speech (POS) tagging technique to detect actions, activities, or tasks that will become responsibilities of certain components in the architecture of a system.
 Afterward, K-means is utilized to group (i.e., partitional clustering) similar responsibilities into architectural components.
+The proposed approach achieved good performance in terms of precision and recall.

 Hierarchical clustering approaches work by iteratively merging smaller clusters into larger ones, or by splitting larger clusters onto small ones \citep{saxena2017review}.
 The key point is the rule used by the approach to decide which small clusters are to merge or which larger clusters are to split.
 The result is a tree of clusters showing how clusters are related.
 The output of hierarchical clustering is a hierarchy, a structure that is more informative than an unstructured set of clusters \citep{saxena2017review}.
-For instance, in {[S68]}, Mitchell and Mancoridis presented an approach that automatically searches and hierarchically groups highly interdependent modules into same subsystems/clusters and, conversely, groups independent modules into separate subsystems/clusters.
+For instance, in {[S68]}, Mitchell and Mancoridis presented an approach that automatically searches and hierarchically groups highly interdependent modules into the same subsystems/clusters and, conversely, groups independent modules into separate subsystems/clusters.
 The approach was developed to help software engineers perform a variety of large and complex system understanding and maintenance activities.